|

 As studies have shown, this isn’t uncommon with athletes.
 One study focusing on college athletes with OCD suggested that 5.2% of athletes could be struggling with the condition.
 That’s more than double the 2.3% rate in the general adult population.

 This makes sense.
 After all, it takes a certain type of person to thrive in the competitive atmosphere of playing sports at the highest level.
-Those with the drive and motivation to succeed on the field often have stronger, more authoritative personalities off of it.
+Those with the drive and motivation to succeed on the field often have stronger, more authoritative personalities off it.

 People tend to trivialize OCD and dismiss it as a minor issue.
 It’s possible that David Beckham’s disability is relatively minor.
 But for some people, OCD is a major challenge.
 It may cause people to spend unhealthy amounts of time doing or thinking about certain things, taking away from their ability to be social and live a fulfilling life.